How to Create a Subscription Model with Churn Calculation

 Step 8: Stress-Test Your Subscription Model

-List the main assumptions next to the subscription model summary, so you can see how changing one input affects the overall cash flows.
+List the main assumptions next to the subscription model’s summary so you can see how changing one input affects the overall cash flows.
 Pay attention to cumulative or peak cash flow, equity requirement and overall returns.

 Testing the model will allow you to find its weak spots.
 It will also help you address any performance issues that may occur in the future.
 For example, you should check how your churn rate changes affect your customer revenues or how a difference in the customer acquisition costs affects the equity returns.

-Use the customer lifetime calculator to see how changing monthly fees or churn number affects customer revenues.
+Use the customer lifetime calculator to see how changing a monthly fee or churn assumption affects customer revenues.
 You can also see how a customer acquisition cost change affects their net contribution.
 Ensure that your customer revenue model returns healthy margins, as you still need to leave room to cover general operating expenses and CAPEX.

-To read more about sensitivity analysis and scenario planning, check out my tutorial on How to Build a Cash Flow Forecast in Excel.
+Learn More: To read more about sensitivity analysis and scenario planning, check out my tutorial on How to Build a Cash Flow Forecast in Microsoft Excel.

-Click on the button below to download my Subscription Model Template in Excel.
+Click on the button below to download my Subscription Model Template.
 The spreadsheet allows you to forecast customer growth, calculate subscription revenues, and estimate user churn.
-The file contains the following sheets:
+The file contains the following Excel sheets:

 The file is in Excel format, but you can convert it to Google Sheets using the instructions here [external link].